Video Product Marketing: A Practical Playbook

 One useful way to plan is by funnel stage.

 Top of funnel is about quick understanding.
 People are just learning who you are and what problem you solve.
-For this stage, short explainers, simple animated overviews, and concise how-to content work well.
+Short explainers, simple animated overviews, and concise how-to content work well here.

 Middle of funnel is where buyers compare and validate.
 They need more detail, more proof, and fewer claims.
-Case studies, webinars, customer stories, and role-based walkthroughs fit here.
+Case studies, webinars, customer stories, and role-based walkthroughs fit this stage.

 Bottom of funnel is where friction has to drop.
 Prospects want to see the product, understand implementation, and feel confident in the choice.
-That’s where demos, testimonials, and focused walkthroughs do their best work.
+That is where demos, testimonials, and focused walkthroughs do their best work.

 Build briefs around decisions, not assets

-A strong brief for video product marketing doesn’t start with “we need a video.”
+A strong brief for video product marketing does not start with “we need a video.”
 It starts with a buyer decision.

 Try this instead: